philusdevs/Hykros-Lobby/content/simulacra/tian.md

 </br>
 </br>

-#### Element Type:Volt
+<h4 style="text-align: center;"> Trait: Volt </h4>

 When the weapon is fully charged, the next attack will strongly paralyze targets for 1 second and electrify them for 6 seconds, removing all their buffs and dealing damage equal to 144% of ATK.
 Targets can't receive any buffs for the next 6 seconds.

-#### Volt Resonance
+<h4 style="text-align: center;"> Elemental Resonance </h4>

-Increase Volt ATK by 15% and Volt Resistance by 25%.
+**Volt Resonance:** Increase Volt ATK by 15% and Volt Resistance by 25%.
 Activate by equipping 2 or more Volt weapons.
 This set effect works in the off-hand slot.
 Cannot stack with effects of the same type.

-#### Advancements
+<h4 style="text-align: center;"> Advancements </h4>

 1★ Gain 1 stack of Superconductor per charge: Increase Max HP by 7.5% but increase damage received by 2% (except when the current HP is lower than 50 times of volt ATK and no HP Shield is equipped), stacking up to 8 times.
 Lose 1 stack if no Superconductor gets refreshed within 6 seconds.